stark-hash/url-polli-uploader-1/README.md

 ```
 • Upload HTTP/HTTPS as File/Video to Telegram.

-• Upload zee5, sony.live, voot and much more 😋
+• Upload, sony.live, voot and much more 😋

 • Broadcast message, check total users